A Bible Study by Jack Kelley

 Wake up!
 Strengthen what remains and is about to die, for I have not found your deeds complete in the sight of my God.
 Remember, therefore, what you have received and heard; obey it, and repent.
 But if you do not wake up, I will come like a thief, and you will not know at what time I will come to you.
 Yet you have a few people in Sardis who have not soiled their clothes.
 They will walk with me, dressed in white, for they are worthy.
 He who overcomes will, like them, be dressed in white.
 I will never blot out his name from the book of life, but will acknowledge his name before my Father and his angels.
 (Rev. 3:2-5)

 The second child is the Protestant Church, represented by Sardis.
 It carried out the Lord’s threat to judge the Church’s practices by the Sword of His Mouth.
-The call of the reformation was “Sola fides (only through faith), sola gratia (Only by grace), solus Christus (only with Christ), and sola Scriptura (Only His Word).”
+The call of the reformation was “Sola fides (only through faith), sola gratia (Only by grace), solus Christus (only with Christ), sola Scriptura (Only His Word) and Soli Dia gloria (to the Glory of God alone).”
 For the first time, the Bible was available to all who could read it.
 Great seminaries were founded to teach pastors the Word of God.
 But into these seminaries the devil crept, and the authority of God’s word was challenged.
 It was all in the name of intellectualism so it was thought to be good, but soon the Gospel had been robbed of its power, the light of faith had gone out, the Spirit was quenched, and the people had been lulled to sleep.